-SBSA's credit portfolio contains a concentration of exposure to the South African government (the "Government") through prudential requirements and direct lending.
+SBSA's credit portfolio contains a concentration of exposure to the Government through prudential requirements and direct lending.
 SBSA manages this exposure within a clearly defined risk appetite framework and also stress tests the portfolio against weaknesses and sovereign downgrades.

-SBSA continues to hold the largest market share (33.76 per cent.) in the South African residential mortgage advances to the household sector market (source: SARB BA900 regulatory return, January 2020), and these exposures represent a credit concentration in SBSA's portfolio.
+Mortgage loans amount to 32 per cent. of SBSA's gross loans and advances and represent a credit concentration in SBSA's portfolio.
 SBSA manages this exposure within a clearly defined risk appetite framework, which includes portfolio limits.
 SBSA also regularly stress tests the portfolio against various weaknesses in the economy, such as a sovereign ratings downgrade, which could negatively affect consumer creditworthiness and the repayment of home loans.